Festbawi/recommendations/README.md

 # Chrome

+## Customization

+* [Dynamic New Tab](https://chrome.google.com/webstore/detail/chjlpggajdfaplimlgfmipjokhjdnakc) - if you want a wallpaper in your new tab that changes every n minutes.
+You can fetch wallpapers from your local directory or even an imgur gallery and so on.
+* [Iridium](https://github.com/ParticleCore/Iridium) - better Youtube, also available in userscript, and as a Chrome/Firefox extension

 ## Privacy/Security

 * [uBlock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en) - the only ad blocker you want.
 [My settings if you're curious](https://imgur.com/a/kW28CEL) ⭐
 * [uBlock Origin Extra](https://chrome.google.com/webstore/detail/ublock-origin-extra/pgdnlhfefecpicbbihgmbmffkjpaplco?hl=en) - helps with anti-adblock ⭐
 * [Nano Defender](https://jspenguin2017.github.io/uBlockProtector/#extra-installation-steps-for-ublock-origin) - similar to uBO Extra, but adds more, also helps with anti-adblock ⭐
 * [Privacy Badger](https://chrome.google.com/webstore/detail/privacy-badger/pkehgijcmpdhfbdbbnkijodmdjhbjlgp) - tracker protection
-* [HTTPS Everywhere](https://chrome.google.com/webstore/detail/https-everywhere/gcbommkclmclpchllfjekcdonpmejbdp?hl=en) - automatically switch to HTTPS
+* [HTTPS Everywhere](https://chrome.google.com/webstore/detail/https-everywhere/gcbommkclmclpchllfjekcdonpmejbdp?hl=en) - redirects you to HTTPS version of site if it exists, more complex and customizable, but heavier on memory usage vs Smart HTTPS

-## Customization

-* [Dynamic New Tab](https://chrome.google.com/webstore/detail/chjlpggajdfaplimlgfmipjokhjdnakc) - if you want a wallpaper in your new tab that changes every n minutes.
-You can fetch wallpapers from your local directory or even an imgur gallery and so on.
+* [Smart HTTPS](https://chrome.google.com/webstore/detail/smart-https/cmleijjdpceldbelpnpkddofmcmcaknm) - lighter on memory, see https://www.reddit.com/r/firefox/comments/66bhmd/https_everywhere_vs_smart_https/?ref=share&ref_source=link

 # Downloads